ionic-team/ionic-framework/core/src/components/modal/readme.md

 ### `getBreakpoint() => Promise<number | undefined>`

-Returns the current Breakpoint of a sheet style modal
+Returns the current breakpoint of a sheet style modal

 #### Returns